My Experience with the Liberating Discipline of Lament

 Later, I learned the language of lament.
 As Vroegop says, “…lament helps you turn to God.”
 Earlier experiences, caution and counsel, helped me realize that the issue is we have many options to which we can turn.
 In loss, you can turn to a new relationship, pornography, or alcohol.
 Or numerous other destinations.

 Or you can turn to God.
 As Ernest Easley states in Resting in God’s Sovereignty, “If you have secret grief…learn where to take it.”
+We must turn to God.

 The first intentional and faith-filled step in lament is to turn to God.